markcoatsworth/readthedocs/docs/man-pages/condor_submit.rst

-    A comma and/or space separated list of machine attribute names that should be recorded in the job ClassAd in addition to the ones specified by the *condor\_schedd* daemon’s system configuration variable ``SYSTEM_JOB_MACHINE_ATTRS`` .
+    A comma and/or space separated list of machine attribute names that should be recorded in the job ClassAd in addition to the ones specified by the *condor\_schedd* daemon’s system configuration variable SYSTEM\_JOB\_MACHINE\_ATTRS .
 When there are multiple run attempts, history of machine attributes from previous run attempts may be kept.
 The number of run attempts to store may be extended beyond the system-specified history length by using the submit file command **job\_machine\_attrs\_history\_length**.
 A machine
-    attribute named ``X`` will be inserted into the job ClassAd as an attribute named ``MachineAttrX0``.
-The previous value of this attribute will be named ``MachineAttrX1``, the previous to that will be named ``MachineAttrX2``, and so on, up to the specified history length.
-A history of length 1 means that only ``MachineAttrX0`` will be recorded.
+    attribute named X will be inserted into the job ClassAd as an attribute named MachineAttrX0.
+The previous value of this attribute will be named MachineAttrX1, the previous to that will be named MachineAttrX2, and so on, up to the specified history length.
+A history of length 1 means that only MachineAttrX0 will be recorded.
     The value recorded in the job ClassAd is the evaluation of the machine attribute in the context of the job ClassAd when the *condor\_schedd* daemon initiates the start up of the job.
-If the evaluation results in an ``Undefined`` or ``Error`` result, the value recorded in the job ad will be ``Undefined`` or ``Error``, respectively. want\_graceful\_removal = <boolean expression>
+If the evaluation results in an Undefined or Error result, the value recorded in the job ad will be Undefined or Error, respectively. want\_graceful\_removal = <boolean expression>
-    When ``True``, this causes a graceful shutdown of the job when the job is removed or put on hold, giving it time to clean up or save state.
+    When True, this causes a graceful shutdown of the job when the job is removed or put on hold, giving it time to clean up or save state.
     Otherwise, the job is abruptly killed.
-The default is ``false``. kill\_sig = <signal-number>
+The default is false. kill\_sig = <signal-number>
     When HTCondor needs to kick a job off of a machine, it will send the job the signal specified by **signal-number**. **signal-number**